fix8mt/fix8pro_example/README.md

 </p>

 # Fix8Pro C++ example
-Simple example client/server that can be used as a starting point for development using the Fix8Pro C++ Framework.
+An example client/server that can be used as a starting point for development using the Fix8Pro C++ Framework.

 ## To download
 ```bash